 - Reduce hiding spots by removing clutter in your house

 - Check for any signs of bed bugs before you bring items into your home, especially second-hand furniture and other used items.

 - On trips or vacations, while in hotels or other accommodations, instead of leaving your travel bags on the ground, put them up on shelves or luggage racks.
 Upon returning home, unpack right into the washing machine.
 Check all bags and luggage for any signs you may have brought home bed bugs.

 If you see any signs of bed bugs:

-- Immediately call a professional pest control company
+- Immediately call a professional Utah pest control company

 Calling the professionals at first sign of a bed bug infestation is the best case scenario to solve your bed bug problem.
-The team at Beeline Pest Control will explain and take you through every step of the bed bug removal process.
+The team at Beeline Pest Control will explain and take you through every step of the bed bug removal process as they do a thorough bed bug inspection.
 We offer different types of bed bug pest control that are all safe and effective and guaranteed to remove the bed bug infestation.
 Beeline Pest Control San Antonio is the preferred provider for families and businesses with bed bug issues.
-Bed bugs are more common than you might think, and can be challenging to eliminate on your own.
+Bed bugs are more common than you might think and can be challenging to eliminate on your own.
 Call Beeline Pest Control for proven solutions and bed bug management services in the San Antonio area today (210) 739-1320.